Importing & exporting meshes#

 Supported file formats and element types#

-The table below summarizes the file formats that can currently be imported into or exported from HelloTriangle, as well as the associated element type(s) that are supported for that file format.
+The table below summarizes the mesh file formats that can currently be imported into or exported from HelloTriangle, as well as the associated element type(s) that are supported for that file format.

 Some file formats exist in both ASCII and binary versions (e.g., STL).
 Both variants are supported where indicated.
 ASCII formats are human-readable and generally easier to inspect or edit, while binary formats are more compact and faster to load.